LMCF-IMG/Langerhans_Islet_Volume_Evaluation_by_Extrusion/README.md

 The input of this small automated script is a segmented image or a batch of images comprising a single or multiple islets settled at the bottom of a dish in orientations guided by their 3D shapes and gravity.
 The output includes corresponding images displaying the contours and the top portion of greyscale encoded extrusion heights, along with csv file with calculated volumes

 Automated process step by step:
-1. **Dialog window pops up:** Input and Output directories; Pixel size [µm/px]; Minimum islet size [µm] (calculated automatically as the diameter of a cirle with same area as the projection area); model choice between Vmod (the Sphiracle model) and Vext (spherical extrusion); Fill voids option.
+1. **Dialog window pops up:** Input and Output directories; Pixel size [µm/px]; Minimum islet size [µm] (calculated automatically as the diameter of a circle with same area as the projection area); model choice between Vmod (the Sphiracle model) and Vext (spherical extrusion); Fill voids option.
 Both png and tiff formats, either greyscale or RGB are acceptable.
-2. **Individual islets are identified and numbered:** using 4-connectivity.
-3. **Islet size is calculated:** from projection area defined by the contour.
+2. **Islet size:** calculated from projection area defined by the contour.
-4. **Contours are extruded:** either spherical extrusion alone (Vext) or with size-adjusted height (Vmod).
+3. **Contours are extruded:** either spherical extrusion alone (Vext) or with size-adjusted height (Vmod).
-5. **Volume is calculated:** vertical symmetry of islets is assumed.
+4. **Volume is calculated:** vertical symmetry of islets is assumed.
-6. **Results are displayed and saved:** graphical and tabular output.
+5. **Results are displayed and saved:** graphical and tabular output.

 **Table of results:**
 Pixel size [µm/px];